 A project manager not only outlines the structure of work but also provides a breakdown of tasks that go to make up activity in the project.
 It is considered part of the project manager’s responsibility to map the various activities of a project to the resources available.

-When planning is done meticulously and the progress of groups of tasks is followed closely, a smart project manager can identify wastage of resources and redeploy them for better purpose or utilization.
+When planning is done meticulously and the progress of groups of tasks is followed closely, a smart project manager can identify wastage of resources and redeploy them for better purposes or utilization.
 This applies to human, physical, technical, and natural resources.
-So the role of project manager turns into that of a Tracker at some point in the project.
+So the role of the project manager turns into that of a Tracker at some point in the project.

 4. Scalability, Interoperability, and Portability